UPDATE: Taiwan Legal Research

 As Japan entered into the militarism era, all those modern laws were disrespected until the end of the World War II, when Japan turned Taiwan back to Chinese government in 1945.
 Meanwhile, Mainland China was experiencing modern legal reform as well.
 The government of the Republic of China enacted its first modern Constitution in 1946 recognizing basic human rights and liberties among other modern legal thoughts and passed a few major laws during the 1930s and 1940s as well.
 However, as KMT moved to Taiwan after being defeated in the Chinese civil war, it did not apply all those modern laws until 1987.

 At the same time, American legal traditions have heavily influenced Taiwan legal development due to the closer relationship between the United States and Taiwan after WWII.
-For example, when Taiwan enacted its very first Domestic Violence Prevention Act in 1998, it imported the idea of injunctive relief, a frequently used equitable remedy in the United States courts into the Act.
+For example, when Taiwan enacted its very first Domestic Violence Prevention Act in 1998 (revised in 2015), it imported the idea of injunctive relief, a frequently used equitable remedy in the United States courts into the Act.

 For more detailed discussions on Taiwan’s legal history and tradition, please see the following resources: